QuinnFreedman/modular/docs/components.md

 ### Knobs

-I personally use [black Sifam/Selco skirted knobs (small and large)](https://www.thonk.co.uk/shop/intellijel-black-knobs/) for everything and design my modules with those in mind.
+I personally use [black Sifam/Selco skirted knobs (small skirted and large skirted)](https://www.thonk.co.uk/shop/intellijel-black-knobs/) for everything and design my modules with those in mind.
 For these knobs, you need to buy the [colored end caps](https://www.thonk.co.uk/shop/sifam-caps/) separately and press them in.
 I use the colors Red, Orange, Yellow, Green, Bright Aqua, Magenta, and White.

 If you want to customize the look of your modules, just look at any DIY supply store like [Thonk](https://www.thonk.co.uk/product-category/parts/knobs/), [Modular Addict](https://modularaddict.com/parts/synth-diy-parts/knob), [Amplified Parts](https://www.amplifiedparts.com/products/knobs), or [Love My Switches](https://lovemyswitches.com/knobs/), or [Tayda](https://www.taydaelectronics.com/potentiometer-variable-resistors/knobs.html).
 Or, get cheap lots on amazon or ebay (like [this](https://www.amazon.com/gp/product/B073BCR8T6), or [this](https://www.amazon.com/gp/product/B073BCR8T6)) Any knobs should be compatible as long as you match the shaft type to the potentiometers you are using.